Projects per year

 Abstract

 The aim of this article is to examine the recent progress made by Government to improve public health and address health inequality.
-Elected in July 2024, the Labour government has promised to deliver a transition from reactive to preventative health policy, and in doing so tackle social and geographic disparities in public health.
+Elected in July 2024, the Labour government has promised to deliver a transition from reactive to preventative health policy and tackle social and geographic disparities in public health.
 However, this government pledge is not new and recent progress has been limited.
-This article examines recent progress in an area of policy that is increasingly recognised as a critical wider determinant of health, notably the link between the urban environment and health outcomes.
-Our analysis is based on extensive co-production with central and local government.
+This article examines progress in an area of policy that is increasingly recognised as a critical wider determinant of health, notably the link between the urban environment and health outcomes.
+Our analysis is based on extensive co-production with government.
 Drawing on co-production logs and the fieldnotes of an embedded researcher, this article reflects on the progress made under the Conservative’s levelling up agenda and considers the potential of Labour’s health mission.
-Our findings reveal that, while the headline figures on health inequality signal failure, there are glimmers of hope in creating new ‘opportunity spaces’ for doing things differently.
-We conclude that the critical intersection between new social science evidence and the entrepreneurial agency of public officials at a national and local level will be pivotal in making any headway against this target.
-Moreover, this must sit alongside more government investment if health inequality is to be addressed.
+Our findings reveal that, while the figures on health inequality signal failure, there are glimmers of hope in creating new ‘opportunity spaces’ for doing things differently.
+We conclude that the critical intersection between new social science evidence and the entrepreneurial agency of public officials will be pivotal in making any headway against this target.
+Moreover, this must sit alongside more government investment to improve public health.

 Original language | English |